RMLio/fetch-rmlmapper-java-js/README.md

 # fetch-rmlmapper-java-js

-Easily download the latest jar of the RMLMapper, either via the command line interface or directly from within your application.
+Easily download the jar of a specific or latest version of the RMLMapper, either via the command line interface or directly from within your application.